-Last week, I came across a blog post called Why Your Teacher Is Asking for 45 Glue Sticks, and I loved it.
-You see, last year, I think I bought about 300 pencils for my students to use, and I do not believe I had many left.
+Last week, I came across a blog post called Why Your Teacher Is Asking for 45 Glue Sticks.
+I loved it.
+You see, last year, I bought about 1000 pencils for my students to use in the classroom.
+You will not be surprised to hear I have none left.
 Where did they go?
 I’m not quite sure really.
 I just know that we had to have them, and that’s just one item.
 We also used tons of post it notes, highlighters (in all colors to color code information), dry erase pens, and so much more.
 Well this post got me thinking about how parents support their kids, and about other ways they can help us make this a phenomenal year.
-It will be, right?
-So, here are just a few thoughts I have on parental involvement.
-I hope you find these tips helpful as nothing is more important than helping your child be successful from the beginning and throughout his/her educational journey.
+I’ll share a few thoughts here.

-Children want and need to know that school is a high priority to you, and when they feel this, the level of concern for their work, their effort in class, and their behavior is raised.
+Children want and need to know that school is a high priority to you.
+When they feel this, the level of concern for their work, their effort in class, and their behavior is raised.
 They want YOU to catch them doing well.
-If they know you are coming, of course they are at their best, but we need that all the time.
+If they know you are coming, of course they are at their best.
+However, we need that all the time.
 Plus, this gives you an opportunity to see how your child is learning and what is expected for his/her grade level.
 Drop in lunch dates are always lots of fun and only take 20-25 minutes of time.
 In fact, if you have an interest in tutoring, you might even check about running a lunch bunch book club.

 A teacher’s job is challenging and exhausting.
 Most days, teachers barely get a bathroom break or lunch, and there are always materials to cut out, work to display, or most importantly, children who need tutoring.
 If you have the time, there is always room for you to help in some way.
 This too shows your child that his/her education is valuable, and just think how helping a young child read will make you feel.

 Parents can make a Big Difference at Home